singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 And that's it!
 The container module will use the same namespace, ``vanessa/pokemon`` as the Docker image, and we do this purposefully as a design decision.
 Note that ``add`` previously would add the container directly to the module directory, and as of version 0.0.49 it's been updated to generate the container.yaml first.
-Also note that ``add`` is only supported for Singularity, as Docker and Podman containers are typically provided via registries.
-If you are looking for support for add for another container technology, please `open a new issue <https://github.com/singularityhub/singularity-hpc/issues>`_.

 Get